 Nonetheless, on January 3rd, 1970, George, Paul and Ringo entered EMI Studio Two at 2:30 pm, their sole purpose for the day being the recording of “I Me Mine” from scratch.
 John was in Denmark enjoying a four-week vacation at the time, so the three Beatles took to recording the song themselves.
 This was fine, since John's only contribution to the development of the song thus far was dancing the waltz, something that was unlikely to be picked up by microphones in the studio.

-The three Beatles recorded sixteen takes of the rhythm track of the song, the instrumentation being George on acoustic guitar and guide vocal, Paul on bass (track 3), George's acoustic guitar (track 4) and his guide vocal (track 7).
+The three Beatles recorded sixteen takes of the rhythm track of the song, the instrumentation being Ringo on drums (tracks 1 and 2), Paul on bass (track 3), George's acoustic guitar (track 4) and his guide vocal (track 7).
 It was decided by this point that the flamenco-style guitar part George originally envisioned for the song would be dropped entirely, Paul's 12-bar blues progression being used to seperate the two verses.

 The session tapes reveal that the three of them were enjoying the session, this reunion being a welcome distraction for Paul and Ringo who both had been busying themselves recording solo albums in recent months.
 George had also kept busy by joining Eric Clapton as guest guitarists in Delaney and Bonnie's British tour, giving the soon-to-be ex-Beatle a musical outlet to clear his mind.
 After "take ten," Paul kept up his usual pattern of pushing for the perfect rhythm track by exclaiming "one more," "take eleven" not commencing before they went through a brief snippet of The Everly Brothers his "Wake Up Little Suzie."
 After "take eleven" is performed, as contained on various 2021 Anniversary editions of the "Let It Be" album, Paul states, "I think I can do one better than that."
 Before "take twelve" begins, George leads them through a slight rendition of Buddy Holly's "Peggy Sue Got Married" as well as a slight reprise of the flamenco section of the song that was dropped from "I Me Mine."

 Evidence of their comaraderie on this day is in an announcement George made prior to the beginning of 'take 15.'
-In response to a recent British press release that Dave Dee was splitting from the popular group “Dave Dee, Dozy, Beaky, Mick & Tich,” and in acknowledgment of John's absence on that day, George states: “You all will have read that Dave Dee is no longer with us.
+In response to the September 1969 British press release that Dave Dee was splitting from the popular group “Dave Dee, Dozy, Beaky, Mick & Tich,” and in acknowledgment of John's absence on that day, George states: “You all will have read that Dave Dee is no longer with us.
 But Micky and Tich and I would just like to carry on the good work that's always gone down in (Studio) number two.”
 Paul then humorously replies, "What Dozy says goes for me and Tich!"
 Then, before 'take 15' begins, George asks, "Alright, are you ready Ringo?" to which the drummer answers "Ready, George."
 This interchange, or parts thereof, are heard on both "Anthology 3" and some 2021 Anniversary editions of the "Let It Be" album.

-With producer Glyn Johns being given the task of assembling a soundtrack album for the soon-to-be-released “Let It Be” movie, he entered Studio One of Olympic Sound Studios in London to work on putting the album together for The Beatles' approval.
-He had previously submitted an assembled album of this material for release in mid 1969, this being rejected by the band.
+With producer Glyn Johns being given the task of assembling a soundtrack album for the soon-to-be-released “Let It Be” movie, he entered Studio One of Olympic Sound Studios in London on January 5th, 1970 to work on putting the album together.
+He had previously submitted an assembled album of this material for release in mid 1969, this being put on hold at that time.
 Now, with the knowledge that Twickenham footage of The Beatles rehearsing both “I Me Mine” and “Across The Universe” would appear in the film, and with “I Me Mine” recently being officially recorded by the group, his primary focus on this day was to create stereo mixes of these two additional songs.

 Only one stereo mix of “I Me Mine” was needed to be made by Glyn Johns for him to be satisfied.
-In keeping with the informal nature of the project, Glyn Johns included some studio sounds and chatter in this mix, Paul fooling around on bass and some brief dialog (George: “Alright.
+In keeping with the informal nature of the project, Glyn Johns included some studio sounds and chatter in this mix, Paul fooling around on bass and the brief dialog between George and Ringo (“Alright.
 Are you ready, Ringo?”
-Ringo: “Ready, George”) from "take 15."
+“Ready, George”) from "take 15."
 Glyn, however, decided to omit track 2 of the eight-track tape from this mix, which silenced one of George's lead guitar tracks as well as his vocal double-tracking of the song's final lyric line.
 Since this mix was still just over one-and-a-half-minutes long, it fit in well onto side two of the proposed album, which included eight songs.
 As history reveals, this new compiling of the “Get Back” album, which apparently was considered as the title of the film at this point, was also rejected and/or put on hold for the time being.
-Nonetheless, two Olympic Sound Studios master tapes for this proposed album still exist in the Abbey Road Studios library, both being marked “KEEP, DO NOT SCRAP."
+Nonetheless, two Olympic Sound Studios master tapes for this proposed album still exist in the Abbey Road Studios library, both being marked "KEEP, DO NOT SCRAP."
 These master tapes were eventually remastered and released, as we'll see below.